 Knowing how to make rice flour is a handy trick and only takes about 90 seconds!
 You can use it gluten free baking, making fried breaded foods crispy, and more.

-My favorite use for rice flour is in making crispy, fried and breaded items Like General Tso's Chicken or homemade Onion Rings extra crispy.
+My favorite use for rice flour is in making crispy, fried and breaded items Like General Tso's Chicken (that doesn't get soggy!) or homemade Onion Rings extra crispy.
 Using rice flour truly makes these foods stay crispy to the last bite.

 How to make it

 - A high powered blender, food processor or bullet style blender (like a Nutri Bullet for example, among others)

 - A sifter or mesh strainer to sift out any lumps

 Make the rice flour in batches of 1 cup of rice.